Disappearance of Harold Holt: Lead-up to 17 December

-Holt's final cabinet meeting of 1967 began late on Thursday, 14 December, and ended early the following morning.
+Holt's final cabinet meeting of 1967 began late on Thursday, 14 December and ended early the following morning.
 He returned to The Lodge for a few hours of sleep, and then returned to his Parliament House office at 8:30 am to finalise a press release.
 At 11 am, Holt left Parliament House and was driven to RAAF Base Fairbairn, where he boarded a military jet to Melbourne.
 His wife Zara stayed in Canberra to finalise preparations for the annual Christmas party.
 On arriving in Melbourne, Holt and his personal secretary, Patricia De Lacy, were driven to his constituency office.
 After dictating a few letters, he went on to his home at St Georges Road, Toorak.
-There, he informed his housekeeper, Edith "Tiny" Lawless, that he would be spending the weekend at his beach house.
+There, he informed his housekeeper, Edith "Tiny" Lawless, that he would be spending the weekend at his beach house in Portsea.
 He also carried with him a letter from the Liberal Party whip expressing concern at the performance of the government.

-Holt drove down to Portsea in his red Pontiac Parisienne.
-He stopped in Sorrento on the way, where he ran into his neighbour, Marjorie Gillespie, and received an invitation to evening drinks.
-He spent about an hour with Gillespie and her husband Winton, and then had dinner with Lawless, who had driven down separately with Holt's clothes and provisions for the weekend.
-On Saturday, 16 December, Holt rose early and ate a light breakfast.
+While driving to Portsea in his red Pontiac Parisienne, Holt stopped in Sorrento, where he saw Marjorie Gillespie, a neighbour with whom he had been having an affair.
+Holt then had drinks with Gillespie and her husband Winton.
+That night he had dinner with Lawless, who had driven down separately, bringing Holt's clothes and provisions for the weekend.

+On Saturday, 16 December at Portsea, Holt rose early and ate a light breakfast.
 He did some gardening, and made phone calls to Eggleton and his stepson Nicholas, inviting the latter down to Portsea.
 Holt played tennis in the afternoon, and then spent some time with Nicholas and his family.
-In the evening, he attended a neighbour's cocktail party for about an hour, and then returned home to host a dinner party with about a dozen guests.
+In the evening he attended a neighbour's cocktail party for about an hour, and then returned home to host a dinner party with about a dozen guests.